Byton’s car of the future will be a ‘next-gen smart device’

 Pricing and availability

 The cars will cost in the region of 300,000RMB, or $45,000 (USD).
-Not cheap, as you’d perhaps expect, but still within an affordability spectrum that will make the cars accessible to millions of geeks.
+Not cheap, but still within a spectrum that will make the cars accessible to millions of geeks.
 For context, Tesla’s latest Model 3 starts at around $35,000.

-Though Byton doesn’t have a full-fledged manufacturing plant up and running yet, it does have an 8,000-square-meter trial facility setup, and it expects to have 100 prototypes ready by the end of 2018.
-By this point, its main plant in Nanjing should be up and running, with mass production kicking off in early 2019 and cars shipping first to Chinese consumers, followed by the U.S. and Europe in 2020.
+Though Byton doesn’t have a full-fledged manufacturing plant up and running yet, it does have an 8,000-square-meter trial facility set up, and it expects to have 100 prototypes ready by the end of 2018.
+By that point, its main plant in Nanjing should be up and running, with mass production kicking off in early 2019 and cars shipping first to Chinese consumers, followed by the U.S. and Europe in 2020.

 Byton is already seeding the ground by embarking on a huge brand-establishing mission.
 Aside from the hullabaloo around its concept cars, it will also open its first “brand store” in Shanghai later this year, followed by up to 30 such stores across China in 2019.
 These locations will allow potential customers to try out various experiences, including augmented reality (AR) and virtual reality (VR).